Detecting Social Media Exposure at Secure Locations

 Using DigitalStakeout Scout, a corporate security analyst of an energy company identifies social media content posted around the company’s critical infrastructure.
 The analyst discovers a picture posting containing one of the company’s critical site locations.
 Through additional follow up, the analyst determines the photograph was taken from within a secured area.
 The energy company acted immediately; deploying personnel to the general location of where the photograph was taken in order assess physical security risk and prevent a future exposure.

-Energy Company Monitors Critical Sites for Location-Based Social Media
+Monitoring Secure Sites for Location-Based Social Media

-Threat Analyst Reviews for Potential Exposure
+A Security Analyst Reviews the Exposure

-After being alerted to a geo-enabled post coming from a critical site, the analyst quickly able to review the content and attached image to determine if the post created an exposure.
+After being alerted to a geo-enabled post sourcing from a critical site, the analyst quickly able to review the content and attached image to determine if the post created an exposure.
 The analyst was also able to quickly review for posts inside the geo-fence to determine if there was additional exposure present.

 The company has real-time situational awareness of where and how social media is being used at critical locations.
-This enables security personal to align other physical controls, reviews and training to improve organizational OPSEC and the security resiliency at critical sites.
+This enables security personal to align other physical controls, reviews and training to improve organizational OPSEC and the security resilience at critical sites.